tjblackheart/goserve/README.md

 ```
 Usage of goserve:
   -a  Bind to all interfaces (default: Loopback only)
-  -c	Use http caching (default: false)
+  -c  Use http caching
+  -f  Force certificate generation
   -p string
       Port (default "9000")
   -s  Use TLS.
-Will generate certs if they are not present (default: false)
+Will generate certs if they are not present
 ```